José Miguel Agrelot

 Giuseppe Michael Agrelot Vilá (April 21, 1927 - January 28, 2004), also known as José Miguel Agrelot or Don Cholito, was a Puerto Rican comedian, radio and television host.

-Biography
+During the 1950s, Agrelot and Tommy Muñiz performed in theatre as a comedy duo.

+Early life

-Agrelot was born in Santurce, Puerto Rico.
+Agrelot was born in Santurce, a barrio of San Juan, Puerto Rico.
 He was the third of four children of Felipe Antonio Agrelot Fittipaldi and Ana Luisa Vilá Cruz.
 His paternal grandparents were born in Lauria, Italy and immigrated to Puerto Rico in 1892, two years before his father's birth.
 His sister, Ana Luisa, a teacher, later became a part-time comedic actress as well.

+Entertainment career

 He started working on radio stations when he was 14.
 At that time, he was employed by radio entrepreneur Tomás Muñiz, then the general manager of WIAC-AM and the father of later producer and actor Tommy Muñiz.
+When Esther Palés was sick and had to miss an episode of El colegio de la Alegría, Muñiz saw Agrelot and decided to recruit him for the show after inquiring if he could play a child.
 During this period Agrelot developed his first comedic character, Torito Fuertes, a mischievous eight-year-old for a family comedy show sponsored by Borden, Inc. and its evaporated milk (the name Torito Fuertes was a pun on "strong calf", a desirable consequence of drinking good milk).
+His performance was well met by the public and he became a fixture in the program.
+Agrelot completed a bachelor's degree in arts and a degree in political sciences and economy, wishing to become a lawyer.
+However, while he managed to get a job he made appearances in radio stations.

 The character later took a life of his own on a radio show first named El Profesor Colgate (sponsored by Colgate-Palmolive's flagship toothpaste) and later called El Colegio de la Alegría (The School of Joy).
 This program featured Tommy Muñiz as the schoolteacher of a rather dysfunctional classroom.

+Muñiz would systematically instruct Agrelot in his role of the teacher, which he would later say was an enjoyable experience.
+Agrelot was bored with script memorization and instead tried to place cardboards with lines in the set, but would often become too involved in his presentation to notice the cues and would instead resort to improvisation.
+In La taberna India, Agrelot played don Elpidio and Cordero Reguerete.
+The differences between both mediums meant that only Agrelot and Roberto Pérez Navarro had moved from radio to television with Muñiz to perform as Socrates Toflón, leaving several vacants for the adaptation of El colegio de la alegría.
+Faced with a limited budget, Muñiz would take the role of Professor Colgate that had been interpreted by Agrelot and reassigned his protégé to the character of Torito, but scripting with limited personnel was difficult.